smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 Phew.
 You made it this far!
 Congratulations.
 The ups and downs of investigating this defect were tough but finding the root cause and fix the problem was worth it.
-Throughout it all we did learn a few things.
+Throughout it all we did learn a few things that I think are important.

-Know why something works or especially why it does not work.
+Know why something works and especially when it doesn't.
 -------------------------------------------------------------------------------

 Throughout most of the investigation we did not know what was causing the problem.
-We knew exactly what changes had been made to the system but even then did not have much to go on in determining the root cause.
+We knew exactly what changes had been made to the system but even then did not have much to go on while determining the root cause.

 Daryl kept pressing the team to dig deeper into the code and find the root cause.
-He stressed understanding **why** the system was behaving the way it was and only fixing that exact problem.
-Guided by the desire to understand, he systematically found the reason behind the issue and a concise way to reproduce the it.
+He stressed understanding **why** the system was behaving the way it was and only making changes based on understanding the system.
+Guided by the desire to know what was happening, he systematically found the reason behind the issue and a concise way to reproduce it.
 Part of why the issue took longer fix was because we tried several fixes based on hunches to address what we thought was the most likely cause.

-TODO: How did Daryl do it?
-I think we call can troubleshoot like Daryl if we want to.
-Patiently isolating potential areas until the only code left contains the problem.

 Small "band-aid" changes cause problems.
 -------------------------------------------------------------------------------

-I could have fixed this entire problem when I found the circular reference issue with the serialization.
-I was being sloppy, lazy and any other word you like to describe a bad programmer with.
+I could have prevented this entire investigation when I found the serialization circular reference.

 Instead of hastily slapping code in place and moving on, I needed to take the time to investigate further.
-Since I was not expecting any circular references and making a change to allow them is a dead give away something else is wrong.
+Since I was not expecting any circular references the fact they were present is a clear sign something was wrong.
+I had tried stepping through the code to see what was causing it but could not pin it down.
-I had briefly spent time working on it and looking into it but needed to the professional thing and ask for help.
+At this point I should have asked for help instead of ignoring the issue.

-At the time I felt like I needed to make some artificial deadline and pushed through the hacky fix.
-The final fix took a day.
-Debugging it and finding it the second time took weeks on and off for multiple people.
-Taking a shortcut like this just is not worth it and cost much more than it saved.
+At the time I felt like I needed to make some artificial deadline and pushed through my fix.
+Compared to the original change which was trivial, the final fix took a day.
+Debugging the problem and finding it the second time took weeks on and off for multiple people.
+Taking a shortcut like this just is not worth it and costs much more than it saves.

-Rather than beating myself up about this dumb decision; I decided that I wanted to share this story with you so that we both can avoid the same mistake that I made.
+Rather than beating myself up about this decision; I decided that I wanted to share this story with you so that we both can avoid the same mistake that I made.
+My hope is that this blog post stands as a reminder of why understanding the problem is important and to encourage investigating further instead of taking the easy way out.

 <hr />